ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ###  6.6. <a name='BLEdatatransfer'></a>BLE data transfer

-To ensure the transfer of each command, it is recommended to use the Flow Control server, as described in the section [Flow Control server](#FlowControlserver).
+To ensure the transfer of each command, it is recommended to use the Control BLE characteristic, as described in the section [Control server](#Controlserver).

 ###  6.7. <a name='ImagesandFonts'></a>Images and Fonts